Guests in 2021

 Dr. Schaub discussed how and why privacy controls are often misaligned with user needs, and how a human-centric approach in privacy design and engineering can lead to usable and useful privacy protections that more effectively meet users' needs and might also benefit companies.

-Dr. Peter Mayer, PhD & Yixin Zou (KIT & University of Michigan)
+Dr-Ing.
+Peter Mayer & Yixin Zou (KIT & University of Michigan)

 Dr. Mayer and Yixin Zou presented their findings on users' awereness, peception and reaction to data breaches that might have impacted them.